For Better or For Worse by Lynn Johnston for March 22, 2011

 18. Missing large

-georgiiii about 13 years ago
+georgiiii over 13 years ago

 My son knew what he could touch and what he couldn’t - but I never risked anything important to me.
 That all came back out much later.
 Now - my house can’t be kid-proofed and my grandson (who is 16 months) has already gotten the idea that as much he’s spoiled, there are certain things he’s not allowed to touch.
 It helps that his parents are consistent too.
 And until he’s about 37, I’ll watch him constantly.